influxdata/flux/libflux/flux/FLUXDOC.md

 the option, followed by a brief explanation of what the option is, or how it is used.

+Follow the headline with a blank line comment.

 #### Description

-This section contains a detailed explanation of the how the option can be used, in a Flux query, and will make up the bulk of the long-form docs.
-This section should follow the same formatting rules as the `Description` section described under the `Documenting Packages` heading earlier in this document.
+This section contains a detailed explanation of the how the option can be used in a Flux query, and should follow the same formatting rules as the `Description` section described under the `Documenting Packages` heading earlier in this document.

 #### Example